Masters snooker schedule and order of play

-Everything you need to know about the 2024 Masters as Judd Trump looks to defend his crown and Ronnie O’Sullivan chases an unprecedented eighth title
+Everything you need to know about the 2024 Masters as Ronnie O’Sullivan chases an unprecedented eighth title

 Young Ronnie O’Sullivan makes interviewer laugh in documentary teaser